kusimo/quick-download-button/readme.txt

 [quick_download_button title="Download" url_external="https://google.com"]
 `

-** Auto calculate file size. **
+** Auto calculates file size. **

-To let the plugin generate file size, make sure the file is in the WordPress upload directory e.g wp-content/upload and change filesize value to 1 like below
+To let the plugin generate file size, make sure the file URL link is in the WordPress upload directory when using with shortcode e.g wp-content/upload and change filesize value to 1 like below

 `
 [quick_download_button filesize="1" title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
 `

-** Display file size manually **
+** Add file size manually **

-The plugin can calculate the file size for you by enter 1 in filesize value.
+The plugin can calculate the file size for you by entering 1 in the filesize value.
 You don't have to enter it manually but in case, enter the file size value in the filesize attribute like below.

 `
 [quick_download_button filesize="14.5MB" title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
 `

-** Show file extention icon **
+** Show icon for file extension **
-To show file extension icon, set extension value to 1
+To show icon image for the file extension, set the extension value to 1

 `
 [quick_download_button  title="Download" filesize="1" extension="1" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
 `

-** Show file extention icon and text **
+** Show icon image and file extension text **

 To show both file extension icon and text,  set extension value to 1 and extension_text to 1